apache/gravitino/docs/how-to-use-gvfs.md

 Please make sure to have the Gravitino Virtual File System runtime jar firstly, you can get it in two ways:

-1. [Maven repository](https://mvnrepository.com/): to download the runtime jar in the Maven central repository, which names like `gravitino-filesystem-hadoop3-runtime-{version}.jar`.
+1. Download from the maven central repository: You can download the runtime jar which names like `gravitino-filesystem-hadoop3-runtime-{version}.jar` from [Maven repository](https://mvnrepository.com/).
 2. Compile from the source code:

-   Download the [Gravitino source code](https://github.com/datastrato/gravitino), and compile it locally using the following command:
+   Download the [Gravitino source code](https://github.com/datastrato/gravitino), and compile it locally using the following command in the Gravitino source code directory:

     ```shell
-       ./${GRAVITINO_SOURCE_CODE_HOME}/gradlew :clients:filesystem-hadoop3-runtime:build -x test
+       ./gradlew :clients:filesystem-hadoop3-runtime:build -x test
     ```

 ### Use GVFS via Hadoop shell command